nbahador/Quality_Assurance/README.md

 > There are three main types of SCD management:

+> - **Overwriting Old Data**: Use this when you only need the most recent data and do not need to keep the historical record.
-> - **Type 1 (Overwriting Old Data)**: When data changes, the old value is replaced with the new one, with no record of the old value.
+>   When data changes, the old value is replaced with the new one, with no record of the old value.
 >   *Example*: If a customer moves, the old address is replaced with the new one, and no trace of the old address remains.

+> - **Creating a New Record**: Best when you need to preserve the complete history of changes over time.
-> - **Type 2 (Creating a New Record)**: When data changes, a new record is created, and both the old and new values are stored, often with dates showing when each value was valid.
+>   When data changes, a new record is created, and both the old and new values are stored, often with dates showing when each value was valid.
 >   *Example*: If a customer moves, a new record is added with the new address, and the old address remains in the system along with the valid dates.

+> - **Tracking Old and New Values**: Useful if you need to store both the current and previous values but not the entire history.
-> - **Type 3 (Tracking Old and New Values)**: The old and new values are stored in the same record.
+>   The old and new values are stored in the same record.
 The old value is saved in one field, while the new value is kept in the main field.
 >   *Example*: If a customer changes their email, the old email is stored in a separate column, and the new email is placed in the main email field.

-> **Usage:**
-> - **Type 1**: Use this when you only need the most recent data and do not need to keep the historical record.
-> - **Type 2**: Best when you need to preserve the complete history of changes over time.
-> - **Type 3**: Useful if you need to store both the current and previous values but not the entire history.

 **[ Back to the question in the Table ⬆ ](#table-of-contents)**